programmfabrik/fylr-plugin-custom-data-type-loc/README.md

     * Check the URL.
 It should look like this https://id.loc.gov/search/?q=cs:http://id.loc.gov/vocabulary/graphicMaterials
     * Everything after http://id.loc.gov/ in the q parameter is the schema.
 In this example the schema would be **vocabulary/graphicMaterials**

 * Limits the search to entries that are part of this schema.
-If not Schema is set, the plugin will search every schema.
+If no Schema is set, the plugin will search every schema.
      * examples:
         * authorities/subjects for [Subject Headings](https://id.loc.gov/search/?q=cs:http://id.loc.gov/authorities/subjects)
         * authorities/names for [Name Authority](https://id.loc.gov/search/?q=cs:http://id.loc.gov/authorities/names)